railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

 The packing orders are treated by priority of leaving so the storesperson must begin with the orders at the top of the list.
 Confirm that your packing list has been create by looking for the customer name (Agrolait) or by its reference (SO007).
 Click on it and then click the button “Approve”.

-.. tip::   **Point** *Packings and Delivery*
+.. tip:: Packing and Delivery

     Depending on whether you work in the simplified or extended mode you may have to do a further operation to make a delivery to your customer and so carry out the two steps:

-    * pick lists,
+    * picking list,

     * delivery order.